About Summer Scholars

 - Meet with a counselor for academic advising, course scheduling, and assistance with career goal development

 The Summer Scholars Program is envisioned as a comprehensive program that provides selected under-represented minority students with a structured environment conducive to building the fundamental skills necessary to enhance the likelihood of successful completion of a baccalaureate degree.
-The nine-week program provides the selected students with extensive academic and career counseling.
+The program provides the selected students with extensive academic and career counseling.
 In addition, students will participate in a variety of programs and workshops designed to maximize their academic success.

 In concert with the LSU’s Flagship Agenda, the mission of Summer Scholars Program is to strategically recruit and retain top students from under-represented groups.
 Summer Scholars offers a holistic approach to meeting the demands of the University both in and out of the classroom.
 In an effort to carry out its mission, Summer Scholars offers financial assistance to ensure that Louisiana’s most talented, under-represented students have access to the State’s flagship university.